szarski/WaterBug/README.markdown

 ## History

-First attempt can be found here: https://github.com/szarski/WaterBugOLD
+First attempt can be found [here](https://github.com/szarski/WaterBugOLD).

 Its three problems were: